hacksparrow/node-easyimage/README.md

 - `MissingOptionsError`
 - `UnsupportedError`

-You can try to catch for specific errors.
+Which allows you to catch specific errors.

 ```
 import {convert, MissingOptionsError} from "easyimage";